 At the conclusion of the workshop, The Blake Project will prepare a comprehensive executive summary documenting all strategic decisions and hypothesis that will serve as a pathway toward implementing marketing and communications programs to create a bigger future for your brand.

-The executive summary will serve as a basis for developing actionable creative briefs guiding the brand team’s marketing communications partners and future marketing initiatives.
+The executive summary will serve as a decision document, the basis for developing actionable creative briefs guiding the brand team’s marketing communications partners, future marketing initiatives and business strategy.

-The Report will include detailed descriptions of following workshop content:
+The summary will include detailed descriptions of following workshop content:

 - Brand Positioning Criteria